willemda/simplestack.ormlite/README.md

 # Limitations

-For simplicity, and to be able to have the same POCO class persisted in db4o, memcached, redis or on the filesystem (i.e. providers included in ServiceStack), each model must have a single primary key, by convention OrmLite expects it to be `Id` although you use `[Alias("DbFieldName")]` attribute it map it to a column with a different name or use the `[PrimaryKey]` attribute to tell OrmLite to use a different property for the primary key.
+For simplicity, and to be able to have the same POCO class persisted in db4o, memcached, redis or on the filesystem (i.e. providers included in SimpleStack), each model must have a single primary key, by convention OrmLite expects it to be `Id` although you use `[Alias("DbFieldName")]` attribute it map it to a column with a different name or use the `[PrimaryKey]` attribute to tell OrmLite to use a different property for the primary key.